 As these two populations of marijuana were kept geographically separate from each other for centuries, natural and artificial selection allowed these two very different types of cannabis to evolve.

-Yet, botanists have been arguing ever since about whether Cannabis sativa and Cannabis Indica are in fact two distinct species or whether Cannabis Indica is simply a subspecies of the plant.
+Yet, botanists have been arguing ever since about whether Marijuana sativa and Marijuana Indica are in fact two distinct species or whether Cannabis Indica is simply a subspecies of the plant.
 To this day, this is still a subject of hot debate.

-To make matters even more complicated, a third cannabis species was classified by Russian botanist D. E. Janischewsky in 1924, named Cannabis ruderalis.
+To make matters even more complicated, a third weed species was classified by Russian botanist D. E. Janischewsky in 1924, named Cannabis ruderalis.
 Ruderalis basically means “rubble,” as ruderal plant varieties are the first to grow “out of the rubble” in areas that have been cleared of other vegetation.
-Ruderalis is an auto-flowering variety of cannabis that was found to be growing wild in eastern Europe, first being discovered in Siberia.
+Ruderalis is an auto-flowering variety of marijuana that was found to be growing wild in eastern Europe, first being discovered in Siberia.

 How we use the terms today

 Now we know that the term Sativa was originally used to describe hemp, while Indica was used to describe the psychoactive medical marijuana variety.
 This means that almost all of the weed strains people ingest today actually all stem from the original Cannabis Indica breed, while the originally known Cannabis Sativa plant is largely used industrially for hemp as fiber, food, and for CBD as well.

 But in the modern world, these terms have shifted to mean something completely different.
-Somewhere along the way — as the use of medical marijuana increased and cannabis culture spread across the globe — the terms Sativa and Indica have evolved into a new way to categorize the thousands of cannabis strains that circulate the market today.
+Somewhere along the way — as the use of medical marijuana increased and cannabis culture spread across the globe — the terms Sativa and Indica have evolved into a new way to categorize the thousands of weed strains that circulate the market today.

 - Originally classified as Cannabis Indica ssp.
 Indica